This website is best viewed in a browser that supports web standards.

 Supporters of Northwest Missouri State University – including alumni and friends, students, faculty, staff and community members – came together June 15, to celebrate the long-awaited groundbreaking of a facility designed to enhance the face of the University, and many of those individuals beamed with pride for the role they’ve played in helping Northwest get to this point.

 Among them were Carl Hughes, a 1976 Northwest graduate and member of the Northwest Foundation Board of Directors.
-A significant gift from Carl and his wife, Cheryl Deweerdt Hughes, a 1978 graduate, through the Hughes Family Foundation, is helping Northwest realize its goal of constructing what is tentatively named the Hughes Family Center.
+A significant gift from Carl and his wife, Cheryl Deweerdt Hughes, a 1978 graduate, through the Hughes Family Foundation, is helping Northwest realize its goal of constructing what is now named the Carl and Cheryl Hughes Fieldhouse.

 “During a time when all institutions of higher education are under budget pressure, the completion of this project demonstrates that Northwest is effectively preparing for the future,” Carl Hughes said.
 “Whoever steps foot on this campus will be highly impressed.
 The University leadership has done an excellent job of creating broad-based support for the project – from alumni, students, the Board of Regents and the city of Maryville to local businesses and individuals.
 The community should be proud.”